In this Article

 5. Consuming Castor Oil

-If you are thinking does canned pineapple induce labour, but you are also concerned because it has high sugar content then you may consume castor oil instead.
-Castor oil causes intestinal cramps and may cause uterine contractions too.
+If you are concerned about eating pineapple because it has high sugar content, then you may consume castor oil instead.
+Castor oil causes intestinal cramps and may induce uterine contractions too.

-Every pregnant woman’s body is different and thus taking anything on your own for inducing labour may have its own consequences.
+Every pregnant woman’s body is different, and taking anything on your own for inducing labour may have consequences.
 Therefore, please check with your doctor before adopting any natural method of inducing labour.